EliaRitzmann/ransom-note-generator/README.md

 Generate an image buffer.

--text (string): The text to be used in the ransom note.
+- text (string): The text to be used in the ransom note.
--options (optional): RansomNoteOptions object with properties seed, backgroundColor, and spacing.
+- options (optional): RansomNoteOptions object with properties seed, backgroundColor, and spacing.
--Returns a Promise resolving to an object with properties imageBuffer, text, and options.
+- Returns a Promise resolving to an object with properties imageBuffer, text, and options.

 ```javascript
 generateAndSaveRansomNoteImage(text, outputFolder, options);